FabianSieper/TerraformDependencyVisualizer/README.md

 # Terraform Dependency Analyzer

 ## General Description
-The Terraform Dependency Analyzer is a simple GUI-based Python tool designed to analyze and visualize the dependency tree of Terraform files.
+The Terraform Dependency Analyzer is a GUI-based Python tool designed to analyze and visualize the dependency tree of Terraform files.
 It allows users to easily understand the dependencies between modules and resources within a Terraform project.
 By visualizing the dependency tree, developers can quickly identify the relationships between resources and modules and make more informed decisions during development and maintenance.

 ## Requirements
 To use the Terraform Dependency Analyzer, you need to have the following installed:
 - Python 3.7 or higher
 - The graphviz Python package (for generating dependency tree visualizations)
 - The tkinter package (for the GUI interface)